As we all know, Google is at the forefront of what you may call the Internet revolution.

 These features are sure to ultimately become generally available features in some release of the app engine in the future.
-However, their implementation might change in backward-incompatible ways, as these are in preview.
+However, their implementation might change in backward-incompatible ways, as these are in the preview.
 These include Sockets, MapReduce and Google Cloud Storage Client Library.

-Preview features include Google Cloud storage client library, sockets and MapReduce.
+Preview features include Google Cloud storage client library, sockets, and MapReduce.

 For more details, please refer to https://developers.google.com/appengine/features/#preview_features.

-These might or might not become generally available in app engine releases in future.
+These might or might not become generally available in app engine releases in the future.
 Their implementation might change in backward-incompatible ways.
 These are generally available publicly.